jgoguen/calibre-kobo-driver/README.md

 # Calibre driver for Kobo Touch/Glo/Mini
 An extension of the existing KoboTouch driver provided with Calibre.
 This plugin allows modifying ePub files to enable extra Kobo features.

 **Please note**: Modified books are not saved back into your Calibre library to prevent issues with overwriting library configurations unexpectedly, so books are processed in transit to your device every time.
 In most cases, the extra time required should not be noticeable.

 #Download
-To download this plugin, either clone the repository or [download a snapshot of the `master` branch][zipdownload] by clicking on the big **ZIP** button near the top of the page.
+To download this plugin, either clone the repository or [download a snapshot of the `master` branch][zipdownload] by clicking on the big **Download ZIP** button on the right side of the page.

 [zipdownload]: https://github.com/jgoguen/calibre-kobo-driver/archive/master.zip